pauldevos/python-notes/README.md

 - [Bokeh](https://bokeh.pydata.org/en/latest/docs/user_guide.html#userguide)
 - [Dash](https://github.com/plotly/dash) - Analytical Web Apps for Python.
 No JavaScript Required.
 - [Superset](https://github.com/apache/incubator-superset) - Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
+- [NetworkX](https://github.com/networkx/networkx) - NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+- [Seaborn](http://seaborn.pydata.org/) - Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.